 Ways to Protect Your Pet on the 4th of July

-The 4th of July can mean fun, food, friends and fireworks for people, but for our pets, it can feel more like a scary alien invasion!
+The 4th of July can mean fun, food, friends, and fireworks for people, but it can feel more like a scary alien invasion for our pets!
 In fact, July 5th is the busiest day of the year for animal shelters, which fill up quickly with animals who panic and flee the bright lights and loud noises of holiday celebrations.
-Make July 4th a pet-riotic holiday by following these steps for a stress free day for both you and your fur-kids.
+Make July 4th a pet-riotic holiday by following these steps for a stress-free day for both you and your fur kids.

-Not all dogs are susceptible to loud noises, and cats don’t get disturbed as much by them, typically opting to hide instead of running away when scared.
-However, some breeds, like border collies, Australian shepherds and smaller dogs like chihuahuas, can be very sensitive.
+Not all dogs are susceptible to loud noises, and cats don’t get disturbed as much by them.
+When scared, cats typically opt to hide instead of running away.
+However, some breeds, like border collies, Australian shepherds, and smaller dogs like chihuahuas, can be very sensitive.

 If they’re cowering in a corner or under a bed, don’t try to pull them out, which may prompt them to bite.
-Instead, either allow them to come out on their own or encourage them with a treat or toy.
+Instead, allow them to come out independently or encourage them with a treat or toy.

 Don’t rely on desensitizing

-The notion of getting dogs used to the bright flashes and loud pops of fireworks sounds good but takes a lot of time – think weeks or months, not days – and effort.
+The notion of getting dogs used to the bright flashes and loud pops of fireworks sounds good, but it takes a lot of time --think weeks or months, not days--and effort.

 1. Prepare for the worst-case scenario.
-July 4th is a great annual reminder to be prepared in case your pet escapes or gets lost.
+July 4th is a great annual reminder to be prepared if your pet escapes or gets lost.
 If your pet is not wearing a collar with an ID tag, now is the best time to get one.
-You’ll also want to double check that your pet is microchipped and that the chip is registered with updated contact information.
+You’ll also want to double-check that your pet is microchipped and that the chip is registered with updated contact information.

 1. Avoid the crowds.
-Avoid bringing your pooch to super crowded events, parades, and other gatherings with a lot of commotion or people.
-A combination of heat, loud noises, packed spaces and scorching blacktop can not only be stressful, but harmful to your pet’s health.
-Better to leave them at home in a cool spot with lots of water.
-It’s especially wise to avoid bringing your pets to firework events, as they could panic and try to run.
+Avoid bringing your pooch to super-crowded events, parades, and other gatherings with much commotion or people.
+A combination of heat, loud noises, packed spaces, and scorching blacktop can be stressful and harmful to your pet’s health.
+It's better to leave them at home in a cool spot with lots of water.
+It’s especially wise to avoid bringing your pets to fireworks events, as they could panic and try to run.

 1. Head indoors before the fun begins.
-Don’t wait for the fireworks to be in full swing before taking care of your pet.
+Don’t wait for the fireworks to be in full swing before caring for your pet.
 It’s best to bring him or her indoors or put them in a cozy spot well ahead of the first boom of fireworks.
 Which brings us to…

 1. Wrap them up.
-Confining movement in dogs and cats actually has a calming effect on them, which is why you might want to consider an anti-anxiety wrap or coat.
+Confining movement in dogs and cats has a calming effect, which is why you might want to consider an anti-anxiety wrap or coat.
 Try this one, available on AmazonIn a pinch, you can even create one from a scarf.

 1. Give them a chill pill.
-If you’re really worried about a pet who stresses easily, talk to your vet in advance about anti-anxiety chews, drops or other remedies that can help your pet relax.
-There are plenty of prescription and homeopathic solutions out there that can help your pet get the extra dose of relaxation that he or she needs.
+If you’re worried about a pet who stresses easily, talk to your vet about anti-anxiety chews, drops, or other remedies to help your pet relax.
+Plenty of prescription and homeopathic solutions can help your pet get the extra dose of relaxation that he or she needs.

 Independence Day is fun for us, but it’s the worst day imaginable for some cats and dogs.
 They literally think the world is ending!
-Do them a favor and make sure they’re well protected and safe so they stay with you for many years to come.
+Do them a favor and ensure they’re well-protected and safe so they stay with you for many years.
 Happy Fourth!

 Credit: MICHELSON FOUND ANIMALS FOUNDATION